Empower Your Practice

 Subjective section

-The subjective part of notes summarizes the patient's perception of their condition, care and progress.
+The SOAP notes subjective part of notes summarizes the patient's perception of their condition, care and progress.
 A patient's description of their experience can provide useful information for medical professionals when making a diagnosis or tracking changes in their symptoms.
-The information in this section may include:
+The information during the physical therapy assessment may include:

 The subjective section highlights how the patient's condition affects them.
 Physical therapists use the details in this section to document how physical therapy treatments change their overall quality of life.
 They can use subjective information to adjust the care plan to support patients' morale and meet their overall needs.